Freedom of religion in Brunei: Law for Muslims

+Law for Non-Muslims

 The Government does not impose any restrictions on Chinese temples to celebrate seasonal religious events provided that the temples obtain permission from relevant authorities.
 Since 2005 the Government has begun permitting Chinese Lunar New Year celebrations outside the grounds of the Chinese temple, and public lion dances that are an integral part of celebrating this event at businesses and homes were common during the reporting period.
 Any public assembly of five or more persons requires official approval in advance, regardless of the purpose of the assembly, religious or other.

-Unregistered temples—as with any unregistered organization—were not allowed to organize functions and celebrations.
+Unregistered temples - as with any unregistered organization - were not allowed to organize functions and celebrations.

 The Government routinely censors magazine articles on other faiths, blacking out or removing photographs of crucifixes and other Christian religious symbols.
 Government officials also guard against the distribution and sale of items that feature photographs of undesirable or religious symbols.

 There were reports in the past that agents of the Internal Security Department monitored religious services at Christian churches and that senior church members believed that they were under intermittent surveillance.

 The Government asks visitors to identify their religion on their landing cards, although many persons do not comply and have not been challenged.